Battle of Karameh: Battle

 The force driving on Karameh via the Allenby bridge broke through and proceeded to the town, arriving shortly before 7:00.
 By 8:00 the Israeli forces had taken control of the town, which turned out to be a bigger PLO base than the Israelis expected.
 Combined with the paratroopers, this Israeli force engaged in heavy fighting against the central brigade of the 1st division and a number of Fatah fighters.
 Some of the paratroopers and armor drove north to operate in the Fatah camp.
 The paratroopers destroyed most of the camp; many of the Palestinians, including Arafat, fled eastward.
 The rest of the Allenby Bridge force was blocked to the east and south of Shuna, by elements of the 1st Division's central and southern brigades, and by a tank battalion from Salt.
 A small force of Israeli infantry and armor, on the right flank of Israeli forces invading from the south, tried to protect the Allenby Bridge force from attacks by the Jordanian forces deployed near the King Abdullah bridge.
 The Jordanians attacked with some armor, but the Israelis put up resistance, and the battle turned into a stalemate.

 A large force of Israeli infantry and armor went east to block the road from Salt to the Allenby bridge, and they encountered the Jordanian 60th Armored Brigade trying to join the defense of Karameh.
 In the resulting battle, the Jordanians lost eight Patton tanks without destroying any Israeli tanks, then withdrew to the hills to dig in and continue firing down on the Israelis.
 The Israeli Air Force launched airstrikes against Jordanian armor and artillery positions, but was unable to stop the firing.
 Within the next two hours, Israeli artillery fire and airstrikes were launched against Jordanian defenses on the Musri-Karameh road, the Salt road, and east of Abdullah Bridge.
 The Israelis also consolidated their hold on Karameh with airstrikes and artillery, and began demolishing the camp.
 A total of 175 houses were blown up.

-Meanwhile, Operation Asuta was mounted against a few smaller guerrilla bases south of the Dead Sea, near Safi, where the school bus had struck the mine.
+Meanwhile, Operation Asuta was mounted against a few smaller guerrilla bases south of the Dead Sea, near Ghor es-Safi, where the school bus had struck the mine.
 The bases were raided by Israeli ground forces with close air support.
 About 20 Jordanian soldiers and policemen and 20 Fatah fighters were killed, and 27 were taken prisoner.
 The Israelis suffered no casualties.
 Frustrated in their hope to entrap the entire PLO force, the Israelis soon pulled out, but had to fight their way back to Israeli territory.
 At 11:00 the Israelis began to withdraw, with Sikorsky H-34 helicopters evacuating the troops.
 Because orders came down to recover as many vehicles as possible, they only completed their withdrawal by 20:40.
-They had planned a rescue for its two tanks which were left in Jordan, but later withdrew the plan.
+They had planned a rescue for two tanks which were left behind but later withdrew the plan.